jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

   - 5r = 4r + 48
     - r = 48
       - local train is 48mph and express train is 60mph

+# 3.49
+Christopher and his parents live 115 miles apart.
+They met at a restaurant between their homes to celebrate his mother’s birthday.
+Christopher drove 1.5 hours while his parents drove 1 hour to get to the restaurant.
+Christopher’s average speed was 10 miles per hour faster than his parents’ average speed.
+What were the average speeds of Christopher and of his parents as they drove to the restaurant?
+-